ArielSchwalb/ArielSchwalb/README.md

 - 👋 Hi, I’m @ArielSchwalb.
-I'm an English teacher and a student.
+I'm a student.
 - 👀 I’m interested in programming and cybersecurity.
 - 🌱 I’m majoring in Information Technology.
 - 💞️ I’m looking to break into the tech industry.